Have you ever tried bubble tea?

 Try this: Cherry blossom milk tea

-A sweet little spot with locations in Albany and at the Crossgates Mall, Short and Stout makes a mean bubble tea.
+A sweet little spot, Short and Stout makes a mean bubble tea.
 Bases range between milk tea with black tapioca pearls and fresh tea with rainbow jelly and tapioca pearls.
 The shop goes crazy on the flavor front, listing everything from lavender and coconut to berries and cream on the menu.
 For a serious treat, the bubble tea sundaes, or milk tea mixed with sweet extras like toffee caramel and cookies and cream, are a must for any Hudson Valley sweet tooth.

 Try this: Matcha bubble tea

 Once you try the bubble tea at the all-you-can-eat Super Bowl Cuisine, you’ll be wishing the eatery had a bottomless boba menu, too.
 The restaurant’s six original options, which include peach, mango, and taro, and five smoothie flavors all have tea bases imported from Taiwan, the bubble tea capital itself.
 Super Bowl’s staff boils the tea and tapioca every morning for high quality and bouncy texture.

 Try this: Cinnamon Bun (spiced plum tea base, taro, and vanilla milk with nutmeg)

 Calling all bubble tea enthusiasts!
 This Poughkeepsie Plaza joint serves up over 35 flavors, 15 toppings, and three add-ins, so there’s no room for disappointment.
 Made by tea lovers for tea lovers, Tea Talk beverages are all about creativity and customization.
 Dip your toes into the special menu, which is full of boba experiments that replicate flavors like Fruit Loops, cinnamon buns, and pumpkin pie.
 Also check out the themed menus for concoctions with references to anime shows, Disney princesses, and more.